- Are disposable vapes being banned?

 This instrument will be introduced at least six months before the introduction of the ban, ensuring businesses have sufficient time to adapt and run-down stocks.

 The methods are focused on deterring traders from selling disposable vapes post-ban.
-Concerns have been raised around the fact that vaping products are already age restricted and that there’s evidence that under-age vapers are able to get their hands on devices through the black market.
+Concerns have been raised around the fact that vaping products are already age restricted and that there’s evidence that under-age vapers are able to get their hands on devices through the illicit market.
 If the law against selling products to minors isn’t appropriately enforced, will it be possible to effectively enact a disposable vape ban?

 To help tackle this and a result of their youth vaping call for evidence, the Government has committed to an additional £30 million additional funding to bolster enforcement agencies